poempelfox/mobilews/README.md

 a lot of bugs still to iron out, the case is not properly finished, and it has no feet yet which is why it will need to be placed on a camping table, but it should be ready for a first limited test run at CCCamp23.

-More info might be in the docs directory.
+More info might be in the `docs` directory, more specifically `docs/unstructuredmess.md`.

 ## Features